-Welcome to the Building Department
+Welcome to the Building Division

 - A Building Permit is required for new construction, additions, alterations, decks, swimming pools, enclosing a screened in porch, adding skylights, and sheds.
 For questions about when a building permit is required, please contact our office at (914) 238-4723.